frkn2076/ToDoListAPI/README.md

 <br>

 ## Note
- * Please set system email credentials on appsettings.json to decide system email that sends emails to users.
+ * Please set system email credentials on appsettings.json to decide system email address that sends emails to users.
  * You need to set isrefresh parameter of **Filter Lists By Pagination** as **true** when you change your filter model or when you start pagination again.

 <br>